IBM-Bluemix-Docs/ComposeForScyllaDB/scylla-cqlsh.md

 ## Obtaining and Using the Certificate

 If you want to use cqlsh and verify the remote host you will need to obtain the certificate, save it somewhere accessible, and then provide the path to the certificate to cqlsh.
-A copy of the certificate lives in the [Scylla and certificates](doc:scylla-and-certificates) page, as well as details about its contents and their source.
-Make a certificate file or save a copy locally.

 Set the environment variable  `SSL_CERTFILE` to the path and filename of your saved certificate to enable it for all subsequent invocations of `cqlsh`.